- Well-conceived interior

 The 2020 Subaru Ascent’s turbocharged engine provides good acceleration, though it could be more refined.

 Unlike rivals, the 2020 Subaru Ascent comes in just one powertrain configuration: a 260-horsepower 2.4-liter turbo-4 that shuttles power to all four wheels via a CVT.
-The little engine that could behaves well enough to earn a point above average, and we award the Ascent a second point for its composed ride.
-That’s good enough for 7 out of 10 on our scale.
-(Read more about how we rate cars.)
+The Ascent gets a point above average for its composed ride.
+That’s good enough for 6 out of 10 on our scale.

 Light steering keeps the Ascent maneuverable in town.
 Its 38-foot turning circle is smaller than some rivals, which makes it easier to hustle into tight parking spaces.